xlurio/gee/README.md

 ## Features

-1. **Responsive UI**: Improve UI resposivity for better UX and improved accessibity.
+1. **Responsive UI**: Improve UI resposiveness for better UX and improved accessibity.

 2. **My Places**: Allow users to manage places they favorited or marked.